Music Education Courses

 MED 331.
 String Techniques.
 A study of the string family.

 MED 333.
 Methods and Materials, General Music: Elementary.
 A comprehensive study of general music teaching at the elementary school level, the philosophy of music education, varied approaches for developing conceptual learning and music skills, creative applications and analysis of materials.
+One component of the course will be a weekly field experience, (two hours minimum) or a total of 30 hours in the semester.

 MED 334.
 Choral Literature and Methods.
 A study of literature, materials and approaches appropriate for choral and general music classes in grades 5-12.